moztopia/devlite/readme.md

 - **Databases:** MariaDB, Redis
 - **IDE Support:** XDebug, VS Code (via DevContainer)

-## Variants
-- **devlite-laravel:** Adds Laravel's latest version and viter support.

 ## Build and Load Expectations

 The initial build process **can take a significant amount of time** if there are no cached images or common layers available.
-The actual time required will vary depending on hardware performance:
+The build time depends on your hardware:
 - **First-time build (no cache):** ~250 seconds
 - **Rebuilding after deleting containers:** ~60 seconds
 - **Starting containers of an existing environment:** ~6 seconds

-Once the initial build is complete, subsequent starts are much faster, making this a **lightweight and efficient development workflow**.
+Once the initial build is complete, subsequent starts are much faster, ensuring a **lightweight and efficient development workflow**.

 ## License

-Licensed under **MIT License**.
+Licensed under the **MIT License**.